Peter Hawkins: Career

 Following his time with Scran Bag, Hawkins won a two-year place at the Central School of Speech and Drama, and in 1949, his television career began with an adaptation of J.B.
 Priestley's The Good Companions.
-He began his long association with children's television with the magazine programme Whirligig portraying several characters, most notably as the voice of puppet Mr. Turnip.
+He began his long association with children's television with the magazine programme Whirligig portraying several characters, most notably as the voice of puppet Mr Turnip.
 Hawkins joined the show after being asked by the producer of a children's serial he was playing the villain for.

-In 1952, Hawkins became the voices of both Bill and Ben, the Flower Pot Men, for which he invented their Oddle-Poddle language.
+In 1952, Hawkins became the voices of both Bill and Ben, the Flower Pot Men, himself devising their Oddle-Poddle language.
 He made Bill's voice higher-pitched and Ben's lower to distinguish them, and praised the puppetry of Audrey Atterbury.
 The scripts would be written in English, and Peter would translate them into Oddle-Poddle, creating words similar to "Slogalog" (Slowcoach the Tortoise) and "Haddap" (Hello).
 He, Audrey and Gladys Whitred would keep in touch for at least thirty years afterwards.

 In 1956, Hawkins married actress Rosemary Miller, who he met doing voices on Toytown.
 Hawkins was Ernest the Policeman, and reprised the role for the 1972 series.
 Hawkins would also meet Roy Skelton during Toytown, becoming a close friend.
 He would also be offered the role of a Doctor in Miller's star series Emergency Ward 10, although due to his many voice roles, he was unable to appear.

 One of his best-known roles was all the voices in Captain Pugwash.
 Creator John Ryan praised him for his ability to perform many different voices, although he had to be hidden behind a monitor due to his facial expressions distracting the animators.
 Because of this, he could write down notes about incidental characters in the script and be reminded by them appearing onscreen.

 Hawkins gained a reputation for pulling off difficult character voices, which led to him being cast as the Daleks in Doctor Who in 1963.
 After a trial session he settled on a monotone, which caused worry among executives that it would become monotonous.
 He solved this problem by raising the voice's pitch whenever the Daleks got angry.
 Hawkins would voice the Daleks in every subsequent 1960s story they appeared in, as well as the two 1960s feature films, The Curse of the Daleks stage play and Out of the Unknown, and he and fellow Dalek voice David Graham would become lifelong friends; star William Hartnell and guest star Kevin Stoney would also strike up a relationship.
 Despite his son Silas being a Doctor Who fan, he did not find it strange that it was his father voicing the Daleks, although the Daily Express framed it as if he boasted to his friends about it, which Hawkins hated.